ndrean/caching_an_api/README.md

 iex(A@127.0.0.1)>
 ```

-So to launch 3 nodes, run in 3 separate terminal
+So to launch 3 nodes, run in 3 separate terminals:

 ```elixir
 #t1